[ + links to: Glossary - Timeline - Maps - Survey of Ooranye - Plan of Olhoav -

 "Might as well give it a try."

-"But... all right, it's where those skimmers crashed, but apart from that, it's just an ordinary patch of the Moraar, so why waste time examining it?"
+"But... all right, it's where those skimmers crashed, but apart from that, it's just an ordinary patch of the Moraar.
+So why waste time on it?"

-It sounded unfair.
-One simply had to dodge, in order to pilot one's way through life on a giant world.
-How insane to risk the opposite!
-Mad it would be, to hurtle knowingly into the flank of one of the countless prowling enigmas of Ooranye.
+It sounded unfair to the others, thus to downgrade dodging.
+Surely, one simply had to dodge; surely, no other way existed to survive.
+How else might one's life pilot its way through its span of days on a giant world?
+Mad it would be, to hurtle knowingly into the flank of one of the prowling enigmas of Ooranye.

-Still, in any case it looked for a while as though Yadon's meddling would lead nowhere.
+Fortunately for the evasive principle, it looked as though Yadon's meddling would lead nowhere...
 Minutes went by without his investigation revealing anything profound.
 Fingers on dials can only twiddle so much.
-If the result is merely to magnify a blank area of plain, so that grains of gralm look bigger while naught else appears, the result is a demonstration in futility.

 "What did I tell you?
 Nothing there," remarked Laro Hing.